JacobInwald/pwdtools-macgpu/README.md

 ## Usage

-1. Modify the `constants.h` file to set the desired password length and character set, ensure these changes are reflected in the `pwdcrack.metal` file.
+1. Modify the `constants.h` and `md5GPU.h` file to set the character set and character set length to use.

-2. Run the project.
+2. Build the project.

-3. The program will start cracking passwords using the GPU.
-The progress and estimated time remaining will be displayed in the console.
+3. Navigate to the exes directory and run ```./pwdcrack <hash> <search depth>```

+4. Wait for it to finish!!

 ## Contributing